Frequently Asked Questions

 Who owns the copyright for works in CrossWorks?

-Some exceptions: 1) Authors may choose to modify their rights using a Creative Commons License which may permit uses beyond typical Fair Use scenarios, 2) Digitized material from the Library’s physical collections are in the public domain, 3) Previously published articles may have been published under Open Access terms which allows for further re-distribution.
+Some exceptions: 1) Authors may choose to modify their rights using a Creative Commons License which may permit uses beyond typical Fair Use scenarios, 2) Digitized material from the Library’s physical collections that are in the public domain, 3) Articles published under Open Access terms.

-Please contact the CrossWorks Coordinator with any further questions regarding the copyright status of materials in CrossWorks.
+Please contact crossworks@holycross.edu with any further questions regarding the copyright status of materials in CrossWorks.

 { top }